emacs-mirror/emacs/mps/manual/source/topic/cache.rst

     ``p`` points to the block to be freed.
-This block must have been allocated through a segregated allocation cache with the same :term:`class structure`, attached to the same pool.
+This block must have been allocated through a segregated allocation cache with the same class structure, attached to the same pool.
 (Usually, you'd use the same cache to allocate and deallocate a block, but the MPS is more flexible.)

     ``size`` is the :term:`size` of the block.
 It should be the size that was specified when the block was allocated (the cache knows